GoogleChromeLabs/form-troubleshooter/README.md

   ways to function at scale and integrate with legacy and third-party systems.
 The same code may not be appropriate for smaller-scale sites.

-However, please [File a bug](https://github.com/GoogleChromeLabs/form-troubleshooter/issues/new) for anything reported that appear to be incorrect.
+However, please [provide feedback](https://forms.gle/Sm7DbKfLX3hHNcDp9) or [file a bug](https://github.com/GoogleChromeLabs/form-troubleshooter/issues/new) for audit results that appear to be incorrect.

 ## How it works